 Overloaded trucks are dangerous because of their size and weight.
 They can cause the driver to lose control and get into a crash with another vehicle.
 This can result in catastrophic injuries, including death.

 When a log truck is carrying loads, the weight should be evenly distributed.
 This requires adequate dunnage, and it is also important that the load be properly secured.
 If the load is not secured, it can shift during a sudden acceleration, causing the cargo to break free and fall into the road.

 Improper maintenance can result in catastrophic accidents.
 Unfortunately, one out of every three truck crashes is caused by some form of inadequate vehicle maintenance.

 If you or a loved one has been injured in a crash caused by improper truck maintenance, it’s important to understand your rights.
-An experienced truck accident attorney can help you maximize the compensation you are entitled to.
+An experienced Duluth Truck Accident Lawyer can help you maximize the compensation you are entitled to.

 The law requires that truck companies keep records of their vehicle maintenance activities for three months.
 You can request a copy of these logs from your attorney.
 An expert can review the information and identify patterns of violation.

 If the vehicle is faulty, you may be able to file a lawsuit against the manufacturer.
 However, manufacturers often attempt to shave the value of damages.
 You’ll need to show that the defect was the cause of your injuries.